Amaud Littorale – 20th February 1355

 ‘There is a nest of heretics in the Chateau de Foix,’ he said.
 ‘The parish priest at St Volusieu belongs to our order and is an experienced member of the Inquisition.
 He is certain that the Comte, his family and his retainers are all heretics.
 They have acquired all the skills of deception.
 They attend the sacraments regularly to hide their true beliefs and their evil heretical practices.
 We must find a way of breaking this evil cell.’

 He frowned and pursed his lips.
 ‘It is most difficult.
-The Inquisition; you, me, all of us, have effectively been excluded from the lands of the Comte de Foix by his adoption of English practices of law, the result of which is that no-one can be arrested without a trial.’
+The Inquisition; you, me, all of us, have effectively been excluded from the lands of the Comte de Foix by his adoption of English practices of law.
+The result is we have no power of arrest or imprisonment and without those powers we cannot operate.’

 The Cardinal leaned forward and glanced around before continuing.
 ‘There is a girl in the chateau who it is claimed is heiress to much of, perhaps all, the lands of Occitan.
 Her family was dispossessed because of their heretic beliefs during the Albigensian crusade one hundred years ago, but they have never given up their claim.
 Now it comes down to this young girl.’